open-joinbase/joinbase.io/content/_index.md

 +++
-title = "One Database to Rule Them All"
+title = "One Simple Database to Rule Them All"

 # The homepage contents